DeliaCodes/flex-note-api/README.md

 # Welcome to Flex Note!

-An application to record notes using templates.
+An application to record notes using custom templates.
 Currently in development.

 [See it live here](https://shielded-harbor-56134.herokuapp.com/)